rpgd60/vmware-vsphere7-on-kvm-lab/vsphere7.homelab.on.kvm.md

 Perform basic configuration and testing of the ESXi Host:

-- Network configuration (managment):
+- Network configuration (management):
   - Static IP address configuration :
     - IP : 192.168.122.121/24
     - Default gateway : 192.168.122.1
     - DNS server : 192.168.122.1   (dnsmaq instance specific to the KVM default network)
-  - Host Name : esxi1
+  - Host Name : esxi21
   - DNS suffix (appended to DNS queries) : home.lab
 - Enable ssh server and esxcli
 - Create a Datastore (will use GUI) - unlike in the case of vSphere 6.7,  a datastore is not automatically created based on the boot disk.